ondrolexa/apsg-book/_sources/chapters/01-geomath/02-vectors.md

 u_3&=&\sin(\varphi)
 \end{aligned}$$

+### Planar features

-Planar fetaure that is not horizontal is said to dip.
-There are two aspects to the dip of a plane (a) the direction of dip, which is the compass direction towards which the plane slopes; and (b) the angle of dip, which is the angle that the plane makes with a horizontal plane.
-The direction of dip can be visualized as the direction in which water would flow if poured onto the plane.
-The angle of dip is an angle between 0° (for horizontal planes) and 90° (for vertical planes).
+Planar feature that is not horizontal is said to dip.
+There are two aspects to the dip of a plane the *dip direction* ($\theta$), which is the compass direction towards which the plane slopes; and the *dip* ($\varphi$), which is the angle that the plane makes with a horizontal plane.
+The *dip direction* can be visualized as the direction in which water would flow if poured onto the plane.
+The *dip* is an angle between 0° (for horizontal planes) and 90° (for vertical planes).

 Planar features (planes) are represented by normal vector: